- Dinner: Saturday, 3 June, 5pm - 6:30pm (RSVP, private event)

 - Exhibition Period: 5 - 25 June 2017, open by appointment

-Grab Bag Studio is thrilled to present "A Painter and a Performance Artist walk into a Bar...", a collaboration with Long Beach-based artist and curator Virginia Broersma, facilitated by GBS co-founder Natalie Mik.
-The collaboration will manifest in a private dinner event followed by a public opening reception for a wall display featuring Broersma's latest paintings together with remnants of the dinner conversation.
-The public opening reception will be held on June 3rd, 6:30 pm - 9 pm and the exhibition will be on view until June 25th.
+Grab Bag Studio is thrilled to present "A Painter and a Performance Artist walk into a Bar..." a collaboration with Long Beach-based artist and curator Virginia Broersma, facililated by GBS co-founder, performance art curator and artist Natalie Mik.
+The collaboration will kick off with a private dinner event that is followed by a public opening reception for a wall display featuring Broersma's latest paintings, drawings and sketches.
+Throughout the month of June, Broersma and Mik will work together to think about how their different art practices can connect through a process-oriented collaboration.
+The public opening reception will be held on June 3rd, 6:30 pm - 9 pm and the exhibition will be on view from June 5th to June 25th, 2017.

 "If we as artists are considering similar things, how do a painter and a performance artist collaborate/communicate?
 Is a translation needed between our mediums, and what would that be?
 If we are both dealing with (re)presentation but in different ways, what is the thing/idea/source we are representing - the thing we have in common perhaps?" (text from email exchange)

-On Saturday, June 3rd, their process opens to the public and the local art community.
-Grab Bag Studio invites you to join their conversation on how to collaborate.
+On Saturday, June 3rd, their process opens to the public and the local art community of Long Beach and beyond.
+Grab Bag Studio invites the public to join their conversation on how to collaborate.
 We will think about ideas of communication, cross-disciplinary work, how an idea materializes, how bridges are formed.
 Mik and Broersma found their common ground with themes surrounding the representation of the body and the collective archive and how these shape and define us as people.
 Diverse points of view and perspectives on these topics are invited and welcomed.

 About Virginia Broersma: